SSPENELOPE/react-weatherapp/README.md

 - This is essentially a knock off weather app created by your's truly.
 It is star citizen themed, well because I love space and star citizen.
 Search a city and get the weather.
 I've added as much as I can to ensure it includes most of the major criteria you would want in a production site.

 - In the works is an admin account that can manage all users on the site.
-I will provide in this readme and a .gif file of how it works as well as provide the file directory as to how I did it.
+I will provide in this readme, a .gif file of how it works as well as provide the file directory as to how I did it.

 - A majority of all database handling will be migrating to entity frameworks in the future

 - I will be going through and adding more comments to everything as I get the time.

 - Lesson learned in this repo, Code organization and cleanliness.
-I tryed to do the best I could with the knowledge I have, however I have a lot of refactoring to do.
+I tried to do the best I could with the knowledge I have, however I have a lot of refactoring to do.
 Something I did not understand well coming into building this was the CLEAN ARCHITECHTURE principals and design which I will be planning before creating on my next project

 - I dont have my own QA team so if you catch any errors or typos please feel free to email me with what you found.